Olds captures the very spirit of the Rocketing sixties was how the sales literature promoted the fresh new cars for the new decade.

 Power comes from a 371 cubic inch "Rocket" V8 with 2-barrel carburetor outputting 240 horsepower.
 This is paired with a Hydra-Matic automatic transmission which would have cost an additional $231 when the car was new as the car came with a 3-speed manual as standard.

 As an entry level Oldsmobile the Dynamic Eighty-Eight doesn't come with lots of extra features.
-However, plenty of extras were available and the original owner of this 88 sure had plenty of them fitted when he ordered the car new.
+However, plenty of extras were available as options.

 Oldsmobile options Available in 1960